htrajan/ht-drawsteel/Ancestries/Devil.md

 “Ah.
 Um.
 Hmm.”

-A young man in a low, stone building saw this exchange, [[Grabbed|grabbed]] what looked like a long iron poker, and ran out to confront the new arrival.
+A young man in a low, stone building saw this exchange, grabbed what looked like a long iron poker, and ran out to confront the new arrival.

 “Have at you, devil!” he said, assuming something like a dueling pose.